tandasat/blog/_posts/2023-07-05-intel-vt-rp-part-1.md

 Important to note that making `ci!g_CiOptions` zero under this setup (ie, HVCI enabled) does not let you load an unsigned driver.
 The secure kernel still performs its own certificate check, detects the issue, and bug checks the system (<a name="body1">[*1](#note1)</a>).

 Instead, it is more interesting to think about new targets of this attack.
-Taking kernel-mode Code Flow Guard (CFG) as an example, Windows maintains the bitmap that indicates valid destinations of indirect calls.
-For CFG to be effective against kernel-mode exploits, this bitmap is write-protected through EPT.
+For example, Windows maintains the bitmap that indicates valid destinations of indirect calls for kernel-mode Code Flow Guard (kCFG).
+For kCFG to be effective against kernel-mode exploits, this bitmap is write-protected through EPT.
 An attacker, however, might be able to remap the LA of the bitmap to a new GPA to make her shell-code valid destination.
 Another approach is replacing a sensitive function pointers as demonstrated in [Code Execution against Windows HVCI](https://datafarm-cybersecurity.medium.com/code-execution-against-windows-hvci-f617570e9df0) by [Worawit](https://twitter.com/sleepya_).

 Really, anything marked as read-only in EPT could be an interesting target of the remapping attack.
 On the above-mentioned Windows setup, [there are several such regions](https://gist.github.com/tandasat/a4092484c63b0390b45e93140f080795).